Andersama/obs-asio/README.md

 **Compile the plugin as well as OBS-Studio**

 * git clone https://github.com/pkviet/obs-studio
-* In Obs-Studio folder, git checkout asiort (select asiort branch).
+* In OBS-Studio folder, git checkout asiort (select asiort branch).
 * compile following instructions given in OBS-Studio wiki [here](https://github.com/jp9000/obs-studio/wiki/install-instructions#windows-build-directions)
-* In particular, the locations of rtaudio.dll, rtaudio.h and rtaudio_static.lib must be given to cmake (cmake-gui).
+* In particular, the locations of 'rtaudio.dll', 'rtaudio.h' and 'rtaudio\_static.lib' must be given to cmake (cmake-gui).
 * Either drop rtaudio.h in the deps/win64/include or deps/win32/include folder (given by DepsPath)
-    * OR indicate RTAUDIO_INCLUDE_DIR = path to dir with rtaudio.h
+    * OR indicate RTAUDI\O_INCLUDE_DIR = path to dir with rtaudio.h
-* Similarly drop rtaudio.dll & rtaudio_static.lib in deps/win64/bin or win32/bin
+* Similarly drop rtaudio.dll & rtaudio\_static.lib in deps/win64/bin or win32/bin
-    * OR provide RTAUDIO_LIBRARY = filepath to libraries.
+    * OR provide RTAUDIO\_LIBRARY = filepath to libraries.
 *  The rest is as explained in OBS-Studio wiki.

 **Instructions for compiling the plugin as stand-alone.**

-* Download the plugins/win-asio folder from the repo : https://github.com/pkviet/obs-asio/releases/
+* Git clone this repo : https://github.com/pkviet/obs-asio/
 * The build instructions are similar to those given [here](https://github.com/Palakis/obs-websocket/blob/master/BUILDING.md).
-* The only difference is that you need to define the include and bin folders of RtAudio library (see above) with RTAUDIO_INCLUDE_DIR and  RTAUDIO_LIBRARY .
+* The only difference is that you need to define the include and bin folders of RtAudio library (see above) with RTAUDIO\_INCLUDE\_DIR and  RTAUDIO\_LIBRARY .